Free clothing closets, back to school supplies, and furniture banks in New Orleans.

-Low income individuals and the homeless in New Orleans can get assistance from local non-profit clothing closets and thrift stores.
-The number of resources offered is wide ranging and can change over time.
-However most locations will have free clothes (especially for work or school), basic household goods, personal hygiene items and other support for the needy.
+Low income individuals and the homeless in New Orleans can get assistance, including free clothes, school supplies, furniture and household stuff from local non-profit clothing closets, thrift stores, or furniture banks.
+The number of resources offered is wide ranging and can change over time, but there are goods offered year round in Orleans Parish.
+However most locations will have free clothes (especially for work or school), basic household goods, back to school supplies, personal hygiene items, furniture such as beds or couches and other support for the needy.

 In addition to offering or selling qualified residents clothing, many locations also offer other services such as career counseling and job finding programs.
+Or furniture banks provide free laptops, desks, or work items (including uniforms) to job-seekers in New Orleans.
 Social workers do their best to break the cycle of poverty or homelessness in Orleans so that is a focus.
 Some special seasonal programs may be offered too such as back to school supplies for children or Christmas assistance.

 Saint Vincent DePaul Ozanam Inn